Best Dog Breeds for Apartments: 12 Breeds That Thrive in Small Spaces

 11. English Bulldog

-Bulldogs are built for napping.
-They need minimal exercise, rarely bark, and are content in small spaces.
-Their calm, friendly temperament handles apartment life well.
+Bulldogs are built for napping: minimal exercise, rare barking, and a calm, friendly temperament that handles apartment life well.
 Health considerations: prone to breathing issues, joint problems, and overheating.

 12. Whippet

 Like a smaller Greyhound.
-Whippets sprint in short bursts then sleep for hours.
-They're quiet, clean, and affectionate indoor dogs who do surprisingly well in apartments.
-Give them a daily walk and occasional chance to run, and they're happy.
+Whippets sprint in short bursts then sleep for hours — quiet, clean, affectionate indoor dogs.
+Give them a daily walk and an occasional chance to run, and they're happy.

 Breeds to Think Twice About